 To recap, the advantages and disadvantages of white gold are…

-White gold is a beautiful, precious metal.
-It has the same appearance as platinum and silver, but has a more affordable price than platinum and is much more hard-wearing than silver.
+- White gold is a beautiful, precious metal.
+It has the same appearance as platinum and silver, but has a more affordable price than platinum, and is more hard-wearing than silver.

-It is the perfect choice for those who prefer a white, silvery appearance over yellow gold.
+- It is the perfect choice for those who prefer a modern white, silvery appearance over yellow gold.

 Whether white gold is for you is ultimately a personal choice.
 Overall, white gold makes for a stunning choice if you love the neutral, classic look of silver or platinum.